 The Wigwam office will help arrange air transportation for any family wishing to have their youngster fly to camp.
 Wigwam staff will escort campers from every airport, as a Wigwam camper never flies unattended.
 Camp Wigwam will arrange free coach transportation from the greater Boston area on opening and closing dates each season, and will gladly assist any family in making arrangements to meet that coach on those dates.
 We may also utilize a train if families are interested.
 For families who choose to drive to Wigwam, directions may be found on our web site.

 At Wigwam, parents and campers are welcome to phone.
 We feel that keeping the lines of communication open makes every camper and parent, whether rookie or veteran, feel that much more comfortable.
 Parents are asked to arrange a phone call through the Wigwam office so as to not disrupt the daily schedule in taking a child away from an activity.
 Homesick camper’s phone calls will be scheduled so that the time in between calls increases proportionally, and before long sad calls become enthusiastic and happy ones.
-Parents are also encouraged to write, e-mail or fax on a regular basis.
+Parents are also encouraged to write or email on a regular basis.

 Parents, grandparents, siblings and friends are welcome to send along a care package.
 One of the great joys of the summer camp experience is receiving a package from home.
 Please remember to include bunkmates and counselors, as sharing of these packages is encouraged.
 Healthier snacks are a good way to go, and non-perishables are a must.